et4life22/xlb/source/posts/kqeds-list-of-best-dumplings.html.md

 ---
-title: KQED's List of Best Dumplings
+title: KQED's List of Best Dumplings in the Bay Area
 date: 2019-09-26T15:31:46.130Z
-description: Mention on KQED's List of Best Dumplings
+description: Xiao Long Bao listed on KQED's Best Dumplings List
 image: /images/uploads/kqed.jpg
 ---
 Thanks KQED for mentioning us on your best dumplings in the Bay Area list.
-For those who would like to see the full list click [**HERE**](https://www.kqed.org/bayareabites/134814/a-guide-to-the-bay-areas-favorite-dumplings)****
+For those who would like to see their full list broken down by region click [**HERE**](https://www.kqed.org/bayareabites/134814/a-guide-to-the-bay-areas-favorite-dumplings)\*\*\*\*